 Panic Attacks can significantly affect a person’s quality of life.
-If left untreated, Panic Attacks and Chronic Panic Disorder can lead to phobias, depression, substance abuse, difficulty at work or school, and even suicidal thoughts and actions.
+If left untreated, Panic Attacks and Chronic Panic Disorder can lead to phobias, depression, substance abuse, difficulty at work and/or school, and, tragically, even suicidal thoughts and actions.

 The more common physical symptoms of Panic Attacks are a rapid heart rate, trembling, hyperventilation, sweating, nausea, chest pain, dizziness, and shortness of breath.
-Besides intense fear, psychological symptoms include a sense of impending doom and belief that the sufferer is dying or has gone insane.
+And, beyond intense fear, psychological symptoms of Panic Attacks include a sense of impending doom as well as a belief that the sufferer is dying or has gone insane.

 - Have frequent Panic Attacks,

 - Be so worried for at least one month after the Panic Attack that you experience a significant change in your behavior, such as avoiding situations that might cause an attack, and

 - Have all other possible causes of Panic Attacks, such as an underlying medical or psychological condition, ruled out.

 Treatment for Panic Attacks is usually, but not always, effective in reducing or eliminating symptoms.
 The main treatment options for Panic Attacks are medications, including antidepressants and mild sedatives, and psychotherapy, including behavior therapy, breathing and relaxation techniques, psychodynamic psychotherapy, nutritional supplements, support groups, dietary changes, and an increase in exercise and sound sleep.